This section includes Leyland Motors, Atkinson Vehicles, Ribble Motor Services, Roads, Transport Events.

 Recent additions in our not Preston section:

-Leyland Trucks has produced the 125,000th DAF LF at its state-of-the-art factory in Leyland, Lancashire.
+Leyland Trucks when it produced the 125,000th DAF LF at its state-of-the-art factory in Leyland, Lancashire.

 It is believed that more trams were produced in Preston than anywhere else in the UK.
 At the English Electric plant on Strand Road which later made aircraft, locomotives and large electric traction motors.